Skip to main content

 React 2020 96 Hooks, suspense, server components.
 Ship-it daily.

-TypeScript 2021 92 Strict mode default.
-Generics, narrowing, branded types.
+TypeScript / JavaScript 2021 92 Strict mode default.
+Generics, narrowing, modern ES.

 Next.js 2022 90 App router, ISR, edge runtime, partial prerender.